 Y = -Bx/A + C/A, which is essentially in the form of Y = mx + b

-After putting the values in the above equation, one can make a linear graph using slope intercept form.
+After putting the values in the above equation, one can make a linear graph using slope-intercept form.

 Linear relationship examples are everywhere, such as converting Celsius to Fahrenheit, determining a budget, and calculating variable rates.
 Recently, a Bloomberg Economics study led by economists established a linear correlation between stringent lockdown measures and economic output across various countries.
-They explained how moderate containment and mild social distancing could boost the economy.
+Moreover, they explained how moderate containment and mild social distancing could boost the economy.

 Linear vs. Nonlinear Relationship

-Although linear and nonlinear relationships describe the relations between two variables, both differ in their graphical representation and how variables are correlated.
+Although linear and non-linear relationships describe the relations between two variables, both differ in their graphical representation and how variables are correlated.